Shashank1985/storage-engine/README.md

 * Bloom filter functionality to prevent unnecessary disk operations for keys that we know dont exist in the collection
 * Storage engine is behind a FastAPI server and can be communicated with using REST APIs.
 * Supports range queries from start_key to end_key
+* Can be used as an importable library for programmatic integration

 ## Getting Started
 * Detailed documentation and explanation of each component is available in the docs folder.